-New Years Eve: Dark and Glittery Emerald Green Smokey Eye Makeup Tutorial
+Lillee Jean Glittery Emerald Green Smokey Eye Makeup Tutorial New Years Eve 2016

-When you think of New Years Eve, what colors, and makeup styles strike you the most?
-Perhaps shimmering champagnes, and uber dark smokey eyes?
-Being I’ve already presented the unusual to you beauties these past few weeks holiday makeup wise, I’ve decided to turn things up with a beautiful jewel tone of emerald paired with a BEYOND smokey eye finish– this will be flattering on almost all skin tones, and can be changed up by simply removing the glitter, changing the green, or even the lip color.
-I hope you cuties enjoy, and are filled with the merriment of the season :)!
+When you think of New Year's Eve, what colors, and, makeup styles strike you the most?
+Perhaps shimmering champagnes, and uber-dark smokey eyes?
+Being I’ve already presented the unusual to you beauties these past few weeks holiday makeup-wise, I’ve decided to turn things up with a beautiful jewel tone of emerald paired with a BEYOND smokey eye finish.